Gently removes scalp oil while protecting dry lengths so you can wash as often as needed without a stripped, squeaky finish.

 - Weekly: OUAI Detox

-- Leave-in: a few drops of lightweight oil or spray for ends only
+- Leave-in: a small amount of lightweight oil or a leave-in spray on ends only

 Hard water + product user